Markets Now

 Live show every Wednesday 12:45 p.m. to 1 p.m.
 ET, with Richard Quest

-Economist: This is not a trade war
+Guggenheim investment chief: Nobody wins a trade war

-NYSE trader: Don't get emotional about the market
+Guggenheim Partners' Scott Minerd: 'This is the rally to sell, not to buy into'

-CNNMoney's new 'Markets Now' with Richard Quest: Live from NYSE at 12:45 p.m.
-ET
+NYSE trader: Market selling feels emotional

 View More Headlines